 We nip everything in the bud and get your car back to you looking brand new!

 Ensure You Get a Fair Estimate

-In the current days of COVID, it can be challenging to get a fair, initial estimate from your insurance company for the cost of damages to your car.
-Nowadays, insurance companies want the claimant (you) to snap photos of all the damage done to your car.
+Almost always, it can be challenging to get a fair, initial estimate from your insurance company for the cost of damages to your car.
+When checking how to repair hail damage on car, insurance companies will require the claimant (you) to snap photos of all the damage done to your car.

 Taking these pictures, in itself, is a difficult task.
 You need to be sure all the damage is documented clearly with every photo you take.